bhklab/icb_data_exploration_and_analysis/README.md

 rds_to_tsv.R: Fetch download links from ORCESTRA's API.
 Download RDS data objects from Zenodo.
 Extract all the data and parse them into TSV files, and compress them into a zip file.

+download_tsv_data.R: Script to download and extract TSV version of ICB data from Zenodo in R.

+download_tsv_data.py: Script to download and extract TSV version of ICB data from Zenodo in Python.

 ### Preliminary

 #### Part 1:

-Preliminary-Analyses.Rmd/Preliminary-Analyses.ipynb: Contains the descriptive statistics analyses, logistic regression model, and survival analyses including the Kaplan-Meier, log-rank test, and Cox regression.
-Note that only Braun (PMID 32472114) is applied.
+Preliminary-AnalysIs.Rmd/Preliminary-AnalysIs.ipynb: Contains the descriptive statistics analyses, logistic regression model, and survival analyses including the Kaplan-Meier, log-rank test, and Cox regression.
+Note that only Braun stuy (PMID 32472114) is applied.

 #### Part 2:

-Meta-analyses.Rmd/Meta-analyses.ipynb: Consider the ICB studies including Braun (PMID 32472114), Nathanson (PMID 27956380), Snyder (PMID 28552987), and Van Allen (PMID 26359337).
+Meta-analyses.Rmd/Meta-analyses.ipynb: Consider the the subset of ICB studies to assess the association of a given gene with response ICB outcome (R vs NR).
 For a given gene across studies, we do the following steps

+(1) Fit logistic regression model to assess the association between the gene expression and response outcome (R vs NR).

+(2) Integrate the association of a gene with ICB response (i.e., logOR) and their variances across studies using the random effect (RE) meta-analysis approach where the DerSimonian and Laird (DL) is applied to estimate the heterogeneity across studies.

+#### Part 3:

+Meta-Analyses-Genes.Rmd: Consider the the subset of ICB studies to assess the association of with overall survival (OS).
+For common genes across studies, we do the following steps

-(1) Fit Cox model to assess the association between the gene expression and overall survival (OS) outcome.
+(1) Fit Cox model to assess the association between the gene expression and survival outcome (OS).

-(2) Integrate the association of a gene with ICB response (i.e., logHR) and their variances across studies using the random effect (RE) meta-analysis approach where the DerSimonian and Laird (DL) is applied to estimate the heterogeneity across studies.
+(2) Integrate the association of gene with ICB response (i.e., logHR) and their variances across studies using the random effect (RE) meta-analysis approach where the DerSimonian and Laird (DL) is applied to estimate the heterogeneity across studies.

+#### Part 4:

+Signature-Analysis-Genes-OS.Rmd: Consider the association between signatures and survival outcome (OS) including following steps:

+(1) Compute the signature score using the gene set variation analysis (GSVA).

+(2) Fit Cox model to assess the association between the signature and survival outcome (OS).

+(3) Integrate the association of signature with ICB response (i.e., logHR) and their variances across studies using the random effect (RE) meta-analysis approach where the DerSimonian and Laird (DL) is applied to estimate the heterogeneity across studies.

 ### PredictIO signature